HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 HotDB Management supports the alert of faults or abnormalities that occur during cluster operations by emails.
 The current monitoring scope of email alerts includes: compute node and data source failure or switching, compute node service resource status, compute node server status, data source related monitoring, system periodical task detection, and license authorization monitoring.

-DR mode explanation: when the DR mode is enabled, please refer to the chapter [Notification strategy](#Notification%20strategy) in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the relevant logical explanations of the notification strategy.
+DR mode explanation: when the DR mode is enabled, please refer to the [Notification strategy](cross-idc-disaster-recovery.md#notification-strategy) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the relevant logical explanations of the notification strategy.

 #### Add notification strategy